-During the first year of the demonstration, a small group of sites consistently emerged as frontrunners in getting their IDA programs up and running using five measures of early start up.
-These measures were: (1) at least some IDAs opened by the end of calendar year 1997 (2) number of IDAs opened by the end of March 1998 (3) number of IDAs opened by the end of June 1998 (4) ratio of IDAs opened by the end of June 1998 to IDAs planned by that date as estimated from program proposal (5) total amount of participant savings reported by the end of June 1998.
+During the first year of the demonstration, a small group of sites consistently emerged as front-runners in getting their IDA programs up and running using five measures of early start up.
+These measures were: (1) at least some IDAs opened by the end of calendar year 1997 (2) number of IDAs opened by the end of March 1998 (3) number of IDAs opened by the end of June 1998 to IDAs planned by that date as estimated from program proposal (5) total amount of participant savings reported by the end of June 1998.

 The IDA programs in the national demonstration that achieved early start up shared several common characteristics that are detailed in Table 3.
-Some of the common features of frontrunners were characteristics of their sponsoring organizations, while others were characteristics of the IDA program itself and even more specific program design components.
+Some of the common features of front-runners were characteristics of their sponsoring organizations, while others were characteristics of the IDA program itself and even more specific program design components.